eclipse-tractusx/sldt-semantic-models/README.md

-draft | DRAFT | This version of the model is under development and can change at any time. release | RELEASED | The version of the model is considered as stable and any modifications to the model trigger a new release and subsequentially a new version. deprecated | DEPRECATED | The version of the model has reached its end-of-life and should not be used anymore because it will be deleted later.
+draft | DRAFT | This version of the model is under development and can change at any time. release | RELEASED | The version of the model is considered as stable and any modifications to the model trigger a new release and subsequentially a new version. deprecated | DEPRECATED | The version of the model has reached its end-of-life and should not be used anymore because it will be deleted later. re-evaluation | / | The version of the model has reached its end-of-life and should not be used anymore because it will be deleted later. outdated | / | This state usually will not be set as this includes the deletion of a deprecated model.

 The `metadata.json` is only relevant for model files on the branch `main`.
 All other branches are development branches, and the models from these branches or forks are therefore implicitly in status "DRAFT".